yas51ne/ansible-otc/README.md

 Files
 =====
 * secrets.yml     - var file for OTC credentials and endpoints (ansible-vault)
 * vm_secrets.yml  - var file for virtual machine conf (ansible-vault)
+* elb_secrets.yml - var file for elastic loadbalancer conf (ansible-vault)
 * vaultpass.txt   - password file for ansible-vault.
 The default password is: linux :-)
 * hosts           - host file for ansible (we use only localhost)

 Examples
 ========